hannahmoutran/ai-architectural-journals-project/README.md

 ## Privacy & Data Security

 ### Quality Assurance
-- We recommend comprehensive oversight and complete transparency about the metadata creation process
+- In all AI assisted workflows, we recommend: comprehensive oversight *and* complete transparency
 - Comprehensive logging is in place so that any issues that arise may be tracked

 ### API Usage (Recommended)
-- **OpenAI**: Does not use API data for training
+- **OpenAI**: Does not use API data for training, for more information visit: [OpenAI Enterprise Privacy](https://openai.com/enterprise-privacy/)

 ### Web Interface Considerations
 - Limited privacy guarantees